libregis/GST101/docs/index.md

 * [Lab 7 - Basic Geospatial Analysis Techniques](Lab7.md)

 ## Data Sets
-All labs consists of the necessary datasets.
-Once you download this repo, you will also get all required datasets.
+All labs include necessary datasets to finish individual tasks, and can be obtained by cloning/downloading [this repository on github](https://github.com/libregis/GST101).
-All data sets are under `Data\Lab1\...`).
+After extraction, you will find data sets under `Data\Lab2\...`).

 ## License
 This work is licensed under the **Creative Commons Attribution 3.0 Unported License** as opted by original authors.